Iterative Vision-and-Language Navigation

-\paragraph{The Iterative Paradigm} We define a \textit{tour} to be an ordered sequence of episodes within a single scene.
+\paragraph{The Iterative Paradigm} We define a \textit{tour} to be an ordered sequence of episodes within a scene.
 Tours alternate between two phases.
 In the \textit{agent navigation} phase, the agent is given a language instruction and infers navigation actions, equivalent to a VLN \textit{episode}.
-The phase ends when the agent emits the STOP signal or when a maximum number of actions is taken.
+The phase ends when the agent emits the STOP signal or takes a maximum number of actions.
 The \textit{oracle navigation} phase immediately follows in two parts.
-First, if the agent has not successfully navigated to within 0.5m of the episode goal, it is guided to that goal without language by an oracle that forces its navigation actions, analogous to a human teaching the robot where the path should have ended.
-Second, the agent is then oracle-guided to the starting point of the next episode in the tour, analogous to following a human and waiting to receive the next instruction.
-The agent passively observes the environment during oracle navigation.
+First, if the agent has not successfully navigated to within 0.5m of the episode goal, it is guided without language to that goal by an oracle that forces its actions, analogous to a human teaching the robot where the path should have ended.
+Second, the agent is oracle-guided to the starting point of the next episode in the tour, analogous to following a human and waiting to receive the next instruction.
+The agent passively observes the environment during this phase.

-\paragraph{Generating Tours from VLN Data} We generate tours that minimize the distance between the end and start points of sequential episodes.
-In the continuous \benchmarkce\ setting, attempts to find a path between two agent poses can fail.
-Therefore, we also maximize the number of included episodes as path finding between poses can fail in \benchmarkce.
+\paragraph{Generating Tours from VLN Data} We generate tours that minimize the distance between end and start points of sequential episodes.
+We also maximize the number of included episodes as path finding between poses can fail in \benchmarkce.